 Tina has a PhD in Drama from the University of Bristol.
 She understands how research takes on a life of its own: her original thesis subject – a history of radio drama – metamorphosed into a study of how far it’s possible to be creative in an institution like the BBC.

-Tina was RLF Writing Fellow at Plymouth University and later at the University of Bristol, and is a tutor on the MSt in Creative Writing at Oxford University.
+Tina was RLF Writing Fellow at Plymouth University and later at the University of Bristol, and is a core tutor on the MSt in Creative Writing at Oxford University.

 This retreat has been pretty life changing for me in terms of opening my eyes to my own potential as a writer both in academia and outside.
 I’ve been challenged by so much of what you’ve said to be a better writer.
 And you’ve been so affirming and encouraging as well.
 At this stage of my PhD where things have got so intense and crazy, this retreat has been an oasis and an antidote to the chaos.

 It’s difficult to think of any lesson this week that hasn’t been profoundly transformative. … I know already that our discussions on the joy and possibilities of writing have made me see my thesis as a living, rather than a dead, thing.